rei/rei-cedar-docs/docs/components/buttons/README.md

 ### Text and Icon

-To scale Cedar icons appropriately, include the `cdr-button__icon` class with any icon component.
+To scale Cedar icons appropriately, use the `icon-left` or `icon-right` slots to ensure the proper styles are applied.
 The `size` prop scales both the icon and the button.

 In the below example, a "Download" button is rendered as a button with icon and text using and inline Cedar icon component.